How to Get Great Photos for Your Restaurant's Website

 Engage your guests with great website photos

 When a guest visits your website for the first time, what impression do you want them to get?
 Does the imagery on your website accurately reflect the quality of your food, service, and hospitality?
 Does it give them a sense of your overall style and aesthetic?
 Make them want to come in right away?
 Guests give your website roughly fifteen seconds to grab their attention.
 If you don’t make a strong impression on them within that timeframe, they’ll head off to the next website—and the next restaurant—instead of yours.
-Plus, high-quality images boosts SEO by creating searchable, organized content.
+Plus, high-quality images boost SEO by creating searchable, organized content.

 Here are our top tips to help you get the most out of every image on your website:

 The images on your website are some of the most important materials for your restaurant’s marketing strategy, and the best way to ensure high-quality images is through hiring a professional photographer who can help capture the best composition, angles, and lighting in your space.

 Grainy, blurry, or darkly lit photos are telltale signs that an image is low-quality, whereas beautiful, balanced, and clear images signify high-quality work.
 When it comes to the photos on your website, the cost of using a professional photographer is well worth it.

 Stunning, high-quality shots of your food, ingredients, or food prep will captivate guests and take your website far.

 Photos of composed dishes look nice, but also consider including a few shots of food being prepared and of various ingredients, especially if your menu changes often.
 The food should look appetizing, too—check out some tips from the food styling pros here.

 Vertical images need to fit a horizontal, desktop screen.